kimaya185/aurus-ai-chatbot-swimlane/docs/model_research.md

 Real-time performance, which suits interactive apps like Streamlit-based workflows Consistency in answering queries based on flow-based procedural knowledge

+### 🏢 Recommendation for Business Use
+While GPT-3.5 Turbo is ideal for development and testing due to its affordability and performance, if the solution needs to scale or handle more complex workflows, the following models can be considered:

+**GPT-4.1 (OpenAI):**
+Offers state-of-the-art reasoning and context depth.
+Recommended for production-grade deployments where precision and decision integrity matter more than cost.

+**Claude 3 Sonnet (Anthropic):**
+Excels in handling flow-based decision logic and document understanding with a strong safety layer.
+Suitable for compliance-heavy or enterprise environments.

+**Gemini 1.5 Pro (Google):**
+A future-facing option for companies needing to parse diagrams, API specifications, and longer contextual chains.
+Ideal when multimodal input is critical.

+These models come at a premium cost but significantly expand the use-case envelope, especially when chatbot performance is linked to revenue, support automation, or critical workflows.

 ### 📚 Benchmark References (Optional but Impressive)